 5. Along with cosy bars to while away a few hours in

-Norway’s answer to Denmark’s hygge is koseling, and it basically means cosy vibes interspersed throughout the city centre.
+Norway’s answer to Denmark’s hygge is koselig, and you’ll see it everywhere in Bergen – it’s basically cosy vibes interspersed throughout the city centre.

 Find warming bars and cafes where you can enjoy local beer, sip on delectable coffee and try fresh cakes.

-For bars, visit Frescohallen, which has beautiful murals depicting Norway’s history and Magic Ice Bar, where you’ll don a thick poncho, sip cocktails from an ice glass while sitting on an ice bench!
+For bars, visit Frescohallen, which has beautiful murals depicting Norway’s history and Magic Ice Bar, where you’ll don a thick poncho and sample cocktails from an ice glass while sitting on an ice bench!

 6. It’s a lot less crowded than in the summer months